Diverse Misinformation: Impacts of Human Biases on Detection of Deepfakes on Networks: Introduction

-Our paper asks four primary research questions regarding how human biases impact deepfake detection. \textbf{(Q1) Priming:} How important is it for an observer to know that a video might be fake? \textbf{(Q2) Prior knowledge:} How important is it for an observer to know about deepfakes, and how does social media usage affect accuracy? \textbf{(Q3-Q4) Homophily and heterophily biases:} Are participants more accurate at classifying videos whose persona they perceive to match (homophily) or mismatch (heterophily) their own demographic attributes in age, gender, and race?
+Our paper asks four primary research questions regarding how human biases impact deepfake detection.
+(Q1) Priming: How important is it for an observer to know that a video might be fake?
+(Q2) Prior knowledge: How important is it for an observer to know about deepfakes, and how does social media usage affect accuracy?
+(Q3-Q4) Homophily and heterophily biases: Are participants more accurate at classifying videos whose persona they perceive to match (homophily) or mismatch (heterophily) their own demographic attributes in age, gender, and race?

-To address our four research questions, we designed an IRB-approved survey (N=2,016) using video clips from the Deepfake Detection Challenge (DFDC) Preview Dataset. \cite{DFDC2019Preview, DFDC2020} Our survey participants entered the study under the pretense that they would judge the communication styles of video clips (they were not explicitly looking for deepfake videos).
+To address our four research questions, we designed an IRB-approved survey (N=2,016) using video clips from the Deepfake Detection Challenge (DFDC) Preview Dataset. \cite{DFDC2019Preview, DFDC2020} Our survey participants entered the study under the pretense that they would judge the communication styles of video clips (they were not explicitly looking for deepfake videos in order to emulate the uncertainty they would experience in an online social network).
 After the consent process, survey participants were asked to watch two 10-second video clips.
 After each video, our questionnaire asked participants to rate the pleasantness of particular features (e.g., tone, gaze, likability, content) of the video on a 5-point Likert scale.
-They are also asked to state their perception of the person in the video by guessing the video persona's gender identity, age, and whether they are white or a person of color.
+They were also asked to state their perception of the person in the video by guessing the video persona's gender identity, age, and whether they were white or a person of color.

 After viewing both videos and completing the related questionnaire, the participants were then debriefed on the deception of the survey, given an overview of what deepfakes are, and then asked if they thought the videos they just watched were real or fake.
 After the debrief questions, we collected information on the participants' backgrounds, demographics, and expressions of identity.